 Top Tip: Use netting to protect your crop from hungry pigeons!

-Harvest the last apples
+Harvest the Last Apples

 It's time to pick the last of your apples.
 Bring them in and go through each one looking for damage fruit - only select perfect fruits for storing somewhere cool and dark - They will last longer when wrapped individually in paper.